Slow Cooker Corned Beef and Cabbage

 For the Corned Beef and Cabbage:

-• Baby potatoes – The potatoes cook right alongside the beef and end up super tender and flavorful.
+- Baby potatoes – The potatoes cook right alongside the beef and end up super tender and flavorful.
+Use any color potatoes, such as white, yellow, or red potatoes.

-• Onions – I like cooking the onions in pretty big pieces for this so that they can get soft and jammy in the crock pot without dissolving.
+- Yellow onions – I like cooking the onions in pretty big pieces for this recipe so that they can get soft and jammy in the crock pot without dissolving.

-• Pickling spice – If your corned beef doesn’t come with a packet of pickling spices, you can buy it online or in the spice section of the market.
+- Pickling spice – If your corned beef doesn’t come with a packet of pickling spice, you can buy it online or in the spice section of the market.

-• Green cabbage – You add the cabbage in towards the end of cooking so that it gets tender but doesn’t overcook.
+- Green cabbage – You add the cabbage towards the end of cooking so that it gets tender but doesn’t overcook.

 For the Horseradish Cream Sauce: